DevWebEduardo/Natsuemi/README.md

 <br><br>
 **License**
 <br><br>
-This project is licensed under the ISC License.
+This project is licensed under the MPL-2.0 License.
 Feel free to use, modify, and distribute the code as needed.
 <br><br>
 **Contact**
 <br><br>